Zulu Social Aid & Pleasure Club: Queen of Zulu

 In 1948 Edwina Robertson became the first Queen of Zulu, making the club the first to feature a queen in a parade.
 It is a tradition for the club to make a show of meeting the Zulu queen at the airport, but most years' Zulu queens live in New Orleans and therefore have to travel elsewhere so that they can make the flight into the airport for the ceremony.

+Accusations of racism

+The Zulu parade is based on South African Zulu culture.
+The parade has faced accusations of racism and cultural appropriation from South Africans.
+The parade has been accused of being prejudiced and culturally insensitive, as well as practicing blackface.